 An element so prominent in Just Cause, that it becomes a mandatory action in order to progress through the story in it's sequel.

-In Running With Friends, breaking police barricades, barrels, traffic cones, boxes, and hay bales in your path will earn you stars.
+In Stampede Run, breaking police barricades, barrels, traffic cones, boxes, and hay bales in your path will earn you stars.
 In many cases you'll earn more stars by breaking stuff than by simply running through the tracks of stars.